|The long-extinct "ruling reptiles" of the Mesozoic Era.|

 Fossil Rock Cards- These can be attached/equipped to an Animal Card when it's unleashed.
 They provide a passive bonus to the card as long as both it and the equipped rock remain active.
 These cards may have 0-3 stars, which are subtracted once the Animal Card it's equipped to is discarded.
 When you equip a Fossil Rock to an Animal Card, put the rock underneath the Animal Card with the top sticking out so you can see which one it is.
 Fossil Rocks are immediately discarded if the Animal Card it's equipped to is discarded.

 Event Cards- These are like Item Cards.
-They are one-time use consumable cards, but their effect reaches every active Animal or Assist Card on the field.
+They are one-time use consumable cards, but their effect reaches every active Fauna Card on the field.
 These cards may have 1-3 stars, which are subtracted upon use of the card.

-Battlefield Cards- One Battlefield can be active at any given time during a game.
+Locale Cards- One Locale can be active at any given time during a game.
 These cards are held horizontally unlike others.
-Battlefield Cards have up to 12 creatures listed on them (these are the Native Cards).
-They give one of six effects (determined by the Field Class) to any of the Native Cards that are active with their matching battlefield.
+Locale Cards have up to 12 animals listed on them (these are the Native Cards).
+They give one of eight effects (determined by the Field Class) to any of the Native Cards that are active with their matching battlefield.
 [Work in progress, come back soon.]

 Series #: Not used in game, but good for collecting.

 Time: Info on when this animal lived in history.
 Sometimes factors into certain abilities.